luna983/beyond-nightlight/README.md

-# Using Satellite Imagery and Deep Learning to Evaluate Anti-Poverty Programs
+# Using Satellite Imagery and Deep Learning to Evaluate the Impact of Anti-Poverty Programs

 _Luna Yue Huang_